kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 )
 ```

-Here is the example of runtime with gang-scheduling using coscheduling plugin.
+The following example shows example of runtime with gang-scheduling using coscheduling plugin.
+**Note:** User should add the scheduler name into Pod's `.spec.schedulerName` if the default
+scheduler is not the same as `PodGroup` plugin.

 ```yaml
 apiVersion: kubeflow.org/v2alpha1